 Academy registration for program participants is $2,500 and covers all program experiences including transportation and meal costs across the 4 multi-day experiences over the course of the program year (12 days total).
 Travel and lodging costs (approximately $200 per night) are not included in academy registration cost and are the obligation of the participant and/or employer.
 The structure of the program will require participants to coordinate their lodging plans for a total of 8 nights across the full year program.
 Academy staff will coordinate room block rates for interested program participants but hotel stays within the room block are not required.

 Required 2022 Class Attendance Dates (starting at 1pm Wednesday, ending at 11:30am Friday):

 Self-Assessments, Required Reading, and Prepared Mock Testimony

 Program participants will also be required to prepare mock testimony in front of designated elected leaders.
 Each program participant will be given options to research and will then be asked to prepare 3 minutes of testimony.
-The assignment will typically be given in the Spring of each year and the testimony will be given by program participants in front of elected leaders in the Summer of each year.

 Criteria for Program Applicants

 Two $1,250 scholarships are available to interested applicants each year of the program to assist in the $2,500 total academy registration cost.
 Those applying for scholarship consideration will be asked to complete a specific section of the application devoted to this purpose.
 Applicants pursuing one of the program’s two available scholarships should prepare to demonstrate financial need.
 Scholarships will be awarded in January of each year to accepted program participants and those recipients will be billed $1,250 for their remaining registration expenses.
 Scholarship awards will be kept confidential and will not be shared with others participating in the program.

 Frequently Asked Questions

 Q: How do I know if the Oregon Tourism Leadership Academy is right for me?